Code-Institute-Submissions/milestone-project-119/README.md

 * [Free Online CSS Formatter](https://www.freeformatter.com/css-beautifier.html) - used to format the CSS code in a neater and more organised fashion.

-* [Free Online JS Formatter](https://www.freeformatter.com/javascript-beautifier.html) - used to format the JS code in a neater and more organised fashion.
+* [Free Online JS Formatter](https://www.freeformatter.com/javascript-beautifier.html) - used to format the JavaScript code in a neater and more organised fashion.

 ## **Features**

 #### Existing Features

-* Navbar - Featured across all pages, site visitors can use the links on the left to navigate between all pages on the website.
+* Navbar - Featured across all pages.
+Site visitors can use the links on the left to navigate between all pages on the website.
 These links also collapse down into a hamburger icon at smaller screen sizes.
 The logo, found on the left, can be clicked on all pages to take users back to the home page.
-The navbar is also fixed, which enables the user to easily navigate betweenthe pages of the website.
-The navbar starts off as transparent, and then becomes white as the user scrolls to ensue it is always clearly visible.
+The navbar is also fixed, which enables the user to easily navigate between the pages of the website.
+The navbar starts off as transparent, and then becomes white as the user scrolls to ensure it is always clear and legible.

-* Footer - Also featured across all pages, users will find clickable social icons linking to the coresponding social media pages.
+* Footer - Also featured across all pages.
+Users will find clickable social icons linking to the corresponding social media pages.

 * Hero images -  These can be found across the three main pages (History, Experience and Contact), and provide a visual reference to what the user can expect to find and experience in Cornwall.

 * Home Page - This page showcases a beginner's guide to Cornwall, teaching and informing the user about the history of Cornwall.
-It contains corresponding images to the story being told, and also contains an embed youtube video that the user can use to learn how to make a Cornish pasty.
+It contains corresponding images to the story being told, and an embedded YouTube video that will help the user learn how to make a Cornish pasty.

 * Experience Page - This page was created to help the user understand what Cornwall has to offer.
-It makes use of google maps API, encorporating clickable buttons above the map to make the user interact with the map.
+It makes use of Google Maps API, incorporating clickable buttons above the map to make the user interact with the map.
 On the click of each button, markers will drop on the map, and then the markers themselves once clicked will open an info window.
-The info windows contain information on each location, all containing the name and address of the placed marker, and other than the beach locations, the info windows showcase a phone number, and contains a clickable link to the website of the markers location.<br>
+The info windows contain information on each location such as the name and address of the placed marker.
+The info windows also showcase a phone number and a clickable link to a corresponding website (other than the beach locations which didn't have websites).
+I felt the user would be overwhelmed if the map presented them with every single beach, restaurant, hotel etc. so I used my own extensove knowledge of Cornwall to help me hand pick the best locations in each category.
+I felt this added to the user expereince because it meant the map would be clearer and provide them with a more streamlined set of recommendations.<br>
-Also, upon the click of each button, 'Top 3 Recommendations' will appear below the map.
-These are presented as cards, with images at the head, and then brief descriptions and/or encouraging statements followed by clickable buttons to the coresponding websites.
-I felt this added a personal touch and gave the user encouragement when choosing what and where to visit on their trip to Cornwall.
+Also, upon clicking each button, 'Top 3 Recommendations' will appear below the map for each category.
+These are presented as cards, with images at the head and then brief descriptions and/or encouraging statements followed by clickable buttons to the corresponding websites.
+I felt this added a personal touch and gave the user encouragement when choosing what and where to visit on their trip to Cornwall.<br>
+I had an issue with the positioning of my markers that I wasn't able to solve.
+All of the markers' coordinates were pulled from the respective locations on Google Maps.
+However, once they were set and zoomed in on, I noticed that all my markers were positioned slighlty to the left of each location.
+Through talks with tutor support, it concluded that this may be due to some default code written for Google Maps.
+I did attempt to override it using various techniques that I found during my research, but I was ultimately unable todo so.
+That being said, it does not prove to be a major issue for my site as the location coordinates I set match the 'true' positon of the locations' coordinates.

 * Contact Page - This page provides a form users can fill out to contact the site.
 They can use this for general enquiries.
-Once the user submits the form, they will be presented with a modal pop up thanking them for their message, and informing them to check their email account, and to also be aware a response will be with them shortly.
-This provides the user with feedback that the registration has gone through successfully.
+Once the user submits the form, they will be presented with a modal pop up thanking them for their message and informing them to check their email account.
+They're also made aware that a response will be with them shortly.
+This provides the user with feedback that the query has gone through successfully.
 It is important to provide feedback to the user so they feel their actions have been validated.<br>
-I used the worked 'Dreckly', which is Cornish slang for something will be done 'Directly'.
-I did include in brackets next to the word 'Dreckly' that this means "Directly', so the user does not feel confused about the terminology.
+I used the word 'Dreckly', which is a Cornish colloquialism that implies something will be done 'Directly' i.e. 'soon'.
+I did include in brackets next to the word 'Dreckly' that this means 'Directly', so the user does not feel confused about the terminology.

-* Back to Top Button - Each page contains a back to top button that will appear when the user scrolls to a set pixel height down the page, giving the user easier navigation around the pages and the site.
+* Back-to-Top Button - Each page contains a back-to-top button that will appear when the user scrolls to a set pixel height down the page, giving the user easier navigation around the pages and the site.

-* Favivon Icon - When the user loads the web pages, a favicon image of the logo for Experience Cornwall appears in the tab at the top next to the name of the site.
+* Favicon Icon - When the user loads the web pages, a favicon image of the logo for Experience Cornwall appears in the tab at the top next to the name of the site.

 #### Future Features

-* On the home/hisory page, create a quiz about that the user can take part in to test their knowledge about Cornwall after reading the
+* On the home/hisory page, I'd like to create a quiz that the user can take part in to test their knowledge about Cornwall after reading the
 'Beginner's Guide To Cornwall'.

-* Display a clickable icon as a link to a foru page where the user can dicsuss Cornwall further with other friendly visitors.
+* Display a clickable icon as a link to a forum page where the user can dicsuss Cornwall further with other friendly visitors.

-* Gallery Page - A seperate page to showcase images of Cornwall and visitors experiences from the range of activities, beach walks etc. This would give the user a more concrete idea of what to expect from a visit to Cornwall through using friendly and fun images.
+* Gallery Page - A seperate page to showcase images of Cornwall and visitors' experiences of the range of activities, beach walks etc. on offer.
+This would give the user a more concrete idea of what to expect from a visit to Cornwall.

 * Include more markers and information to give the user an even more extensive view of what Cornwall has to offer.

+* On the scroll of the page, the hero image would zoom in.

 [Back to Top](#table-of-contents)

 ## **Testing**

-Testing can be found via this [link](https://github.com/Gregory4321/milestone-project-1/blob/master/testing.md)
+Testing can be found via this [link](https://github.com/Gregory4321/milestone-project-2/blob/master/testing.md)

 ## **Deployment**